PyO3/maturin/Readme.md

                                             directory in the project's target directory
 ```

+### Manylinux and auditwheel

+For portability reasons, native python modules on linux must only dynamically link a set of very few libraries which are installed basically everywhere, hence the name manylinux.
+The pypa offers a special docker container and a tool called [auditwheel](https://github.com/pypa/auditwheel/) to ensure compliance with the [manylinux rules](https://www.python.org/dev/peps/pep-0513/#the-manylinux1-policy). pyo3-pack contains a reimplementation of the most important part of auditwheel that is run when building, so there's no need to use external tools.
+If for some reason you want to disable this check, use the `--skip-auditwheel` flag.

 ## Code

 The main part is the pyo3-pack library, which is completely documented and should be well integratable.
 The accompanying `main.rs` takes care username and password for the pypi upload and otherwise calls into the library.
 There is also a `get_fourtytwo` crate with python bindings and some dummy functionally (such as returning 42) and and the integration test folder testing with pyo3-pack with get_fourtytwo.
 The `sysconfig` folder contains the output of `python -m sysconfig` for different python versions and platform, which is helpful during development.

+You need to install `virtualenv` (`pip install virtualenv`) to run the tests.

 You might want to have look into my [blog post](https://blog.schuetze.link/2018/07/21/a-dive-into-packaging-native-python-extensions.html) which explains all the nitty-gritty details on building python packages.